FieldDB/AndroidFieldDB/README.md

 AndroidAnomiaTrainer
 =======================================

-An Android language learning app which lets the user build a custom visual vocabulary, useful for guided anomia treatment.
+An Android app which lets the user build a custom visual and auditory vocabulary, useful for guided anomia treatment.